Boosting the convergence of low-variance DSMC by GSIS

-The velocity profiles of the Poiseuille flow and the thermal transpiration obtained by both the LVDSMC-GSIS and the DVM-GSIS algorithms are shown in Fig. \ref{MP}.
-The numbers of time step for doing time average of the macroscopic properties are $10^6$ and $5\times10^6$ for the Poiseuille flow and the thermal transpiration, respectively.
-It can be seen that, in the Poiseuille flow, good agreements of velocity distributions between the two methods are achieved for all Knudsen numbers.
-While, in the thermal transpiration, though the high accuracy of LVDSMC-GSIS is demonstrated in the transition regime, it predicts higher values of creep velocity than those given by the DVM-GSIS method when $\text{Kn}=0.01$.
-This can be understood that the thermal creep flow, as a rarefaction phenomenon, disappears in the limit of continuum flow regime, and hence the flow velocity approaches zero when Knudsen number decreases.
-Therefore, large fluctuation occurs and leads to inaccuracy of the macroscopic properties and high-order terms sampled from the particle method when the sample size are not large enough.
+Velocity profiles of the Poiseuille flow and thermal transpiration obtained from GSIS-LVDSMC and GSIS-DVM are compared in Fig.~\ref{MP}.
+In the Poiseuille flow, excellent agreements of velocity profiles are seen for all Knudsen numbers.
+In the thermal transpiration, although the high accuracy of GSIS-LVDSMC is demonstrated in the free-molecular and transition flow regimes, it predicts higher values of creep velocity than those from GSIS-DVM when $\text{Kn}=0.01$.
+This is because the flow velocity approaches zero when the Knudsen number decreases, and large fluctuation leads to inaccuracy of the macroscopic properties and high-order terms sampled from LVDSMC, when the sample size are not large enough.